Amaterus1125/Enroot/docs/ALL_STARTS_HERE.md

 This project involves building a Linux system completely from source code — not installing a distro, but actually compiling the pieces that make one up.
 That means the setup requirements are a bit different from normal software projects.
 This doc explains what you need and why, in plain terms.

-## 1. A real laptop or desktop — not just a VM on a low-power machine
+## 1. A real laptop or desktop and do not use just a VM on a low-power machine

 You need an actual computer you can install Linux on, not just a phone or tablet.
 Why this matters: